JPMorgan Global Core Real Assets 04 August 2021

 Daily Closing Price

-JPMorgan Global Core Real Assets (JARA) invests in real assets on a global basis, offering exposure to a highly diversified portfolio spread across real estate, infrastructure and transportation assets.
+JPMorgan Global Core Real Assets (LON:JARA) invests in real assets on a global basis, offering exposure to a highly diversified portfolio spread across real estate, infrastructure and transportation assets.
 JARA invests mostly in institutional funds run by the J.P.
 Morgan Global Alternatives Group which themselves invest in private assets and are usually not available to retail investors.
 These make up 80% of the portfolio, with around 20% invested in liquid, public investments such as REITs.
 The aim is to generate a 4-6% yield and 7-9% total return while offering diversification, inflation protection and resilience.

 JARA recently reached full investment, which means we can give a detailed look at the look-through portfolio for the first time (see Portfolio section).
 The strategy involves buying high quality, core assets with stable income streams and which are expected to show resilience and diversification through tough environments.
 The trust is now paying a dividend in line with its target at launch, with 1p a quarter amounting to a 4.3% yield on an ongoing basis.